-Many of us are sucked in by what started out as a 0% interest rate on a credit card.
-After the initial period we find ourselves sinking in interest payments.
-It’s nice when the “introductory” rate starts out and we don’t even mind making a few purchases beyond what we really “need.”
-Then the rate expires and we have gotten ourselves into a position where our card debt is out of control and we are paying a huge rate from 10 to 20, 30% or even higher.
+Many of us are sucked in by what started as a 0% interest rate on a credit card.
+After the initial period, we find ourselves sinking in interest payments.
+It’s nice when the “introductory” rate starts, and we don’t even mind making a few purchases beyond what we really “need.”
+Then the rate expires, and we have gotten ourselves into a position where our card debt is out of control, and we are paying a huge rate from 10 to 20, 30%, or even higher.
 The interest rates on credit cards can suck the life out of your budget and bank account.
-Fortunately, as consumers we have some options for lowering our interest rates and finding ourselves out of the financial debt cycle.
+Fortunately, as consumers, we have some options for lowering our interest rates and finding ourselves out of the financial debt cycle.
 Here are 5 ways to reduce the interest rates on your credit cards right now.

-In many cases getting a lower interest rate on a credit card can be as simple as asking.
+In many cases, getting a lower interest rate on a credit card can be as simple as asking.
 If you are a cardholder and in good standing with the company, you can request a lower interest rate.
-Simply ask them to re-evaluate the account.
-If you are in the process of rebuilding your credit and you are sure your score is getting better, this can be a very good option.
-When negotiating remember to stay calm when you ask to speak to a manager.
+Ask them to re-evaluate the account.
+If you are in the process of rebuilding your credit and you are sure your score is getting better, this can be an excellent option.
+When negotiating, remember to stay calm when you ask to speak to a manager.
 State your case very clearly and calmly.
 You may be surprised at such a positive response.

 This might require some research, but it can certainly be worth the time spent.
-It’s good practice to know what your current credit score is and there are several ways to get it for free.
-Once you know what your score is look at what your credit card company is charging you in interest.
+It’s good practice to know your current credit score, and there are several ways to get it for free.
+Once you know your credit score, your credit card company will determine your interest.
 If you have a high credit score, you should not be charged the “prime” or regular rates.
-Higher credit scores should be getting the better rates.
-The company is not going to change their rates on their own.
+A higher credit score will give you better rates.
+The company is not going to change its rates on its own.
 You will need to bring it to their attention if you discover you have a prime credit score.
-For sure there are many paid credit report companies that have some benefits and if you have money you can try them, but if you don’t have money now, you can get absolutely free credit report, no credit card required from Credit Sesame.
+For sure, many paid credit report companies have some benefits, and if you have the money, you can try them, but if you don’t have money now, you can get absolutely free credit report, no credit card required from Credit Sesame.